sccn/sccn.github.io/tutorials/09_source/Custom_head_model.md

 ## Aligning MRI with fiducials

-We first import the data using menu item <span style="color: brown">*File > Import data >* Using the File-IO interface</span>, and select the *sub-01_ses-meg_task-facerecognition_run-01_meg.fif* file in the *ses-meg* folder.
+We first import the data using menu item <span style="color:brown">*File > Import data >* Using the File-IO interface</span>, and select the *sub-01_ses-meg_task-facerecognition_run-01_meg.fif* file in the *ses-meg* folder.
 The fiducials are stored in the *sub-01_ses-meg_coordsystem.json*.
 EEGLAB will automatically detect this file and import the fiducials.
 When using other data formats, fiducials will usually be defined along with electrode locations.
-You may add the fiducials manually using menu item <span style="color: brown">Edit > Channel locations</span>.
+You may add the fiducials manually using menu item <span style="color:brown">*Edit > Channel locations*</span>.

 Then we select EEG channels since this dataset contains both EEG and MEG data.
-Use menu item <span style="color: brown">Edit > Select data</span> and select all the channels whose channel labels begin with 'EEG'.
+Use menu item <span style="color:brown">*Edit > Select data*</span> and select all the channels whose channel labels begin with 'EEG'.

-The fiducials are automatically aligned with the MRI in this example.
+The fiducials are automatically aligned with the MR head image in this example.
 However, it is always good to check the alignment.
-Call menu item <span style="color: brown">*Tools > Source localization using DIPFIT > Create a head model from an MRI</span>*.
+Call menu item <span style="color:brown">*Tools > Source localization using DIPFIT > Create a head model from an MRI*</span>.
 A window asks you to choose an MR head image, and the following GUI appears.

 ![Screen Shot 2022-12-11 at 3 35 19 PM](https://user-images.githubusercontent.com/1872705/206955411-513057c1-46e4-4f7c-ab77-c11493feedb0.png)